Overview of the data dashboard

-The dashboard's interactive tiles put digestible information at your fingertips so you can better understand your audience, learn which content resonates, and communicate your work to important stakeholders.
+The data dashboard's interactive tiles put digestible information at your fingertips so you can better understand your audience, learn which content resonates, and communicate your work to important stakeholders.

-Data Availability
+Data availability

 Data is available on up to a 24-hour delay.
 The most recent data is generally from yesterday.

-As of July 2024, the earliest data available in the Data Dashboard is from February 1, 2024.
+Note: The earliest data available in the Data Dashboard is from February 1, 2024.
 To see historical data prior to February 1, 2024, use the legacy Usage report.

 The Data Dashboard uses "unique views" and "unique plays" to represent how many people interact with content in your guide.
 These metrics give you a reliable way to track engagement without overcounting people who pass by the same piece of content while navigating through your guide.